-A netrc file is used to hold credentials necessary to login to your labkey server and authorize access to data stored there.
-The netrc file contains configuration and autologin information for the File Transfer Protocol client (FTP) and other programs.
+A netrc file is used to hold credentials necessary to login to your LabKey Server and authorize access to data stored there.
+The netrc file contains configuration and autologin information for the FTP (File Transfer Protocol) client and other programs.
 It may be used when working with SAS Macros

 , Transformation Scripts in Java

 or using the Rlabkey package